Ronnie772/Ronnie772Datasheet/docs/05-Schematic/schematic.md

 The **PIC18F57Q83** serves as the central controller and interfaces with the system through several digital and PWM-capable I/O pins.
 The device is programmed through a **Microchip SNAP programmer** using the **ICSP interface**.
 Two **CSN pins** send signals to the motor drivers to regulate motor speed, while **DIR pins** send a High/Low digital signal to control the direction of motor rotation.

 Two **override/system check buttons** are included to support manual testing and diagnostic procedures.
-These inputs provide digital signals that allow the system to verify **motor driver functionality** and **motor behavior** independently of the firmware.
+These inputs provide digital signals that allow the system to verify **motor functionality** and **motor behavior** independently of the firmware.

   <img width="2328" height="956" alt="image" src="https://github.com/user-attachments/assets/1863398b-a081-4a97-9050-074ac19685ac" />